d12frosted/elpa-mirror/melpa/wisp-mode-readme.txt

 ChangeLog:

+ - 0.2.8: use electric-indent-inhibit instead of electric-indent-local-mode rename gpl.txt to COPYING for melpa use the variable defined by define-derived-mode
+ - 0.2.7: dependency declared, always use wisp--prefix, homepage url
+ - 0.2.6: remove unnecessary autoloads
  - 0.2.5: backtab chooses existing lower indentation values from previous lines.
  - 0.2.4: better indentation support:
           cycle forward on tab,